Can I Use an HSA with Health Sharing?

 Which Health Sharing Plans Are HSA-Compatible?

 Zion HealthShare is the most accessible HSA-compatible health sharing plan.
-Their high-IUA plans ($2,000+ for individuals) meet the IRS minimum deductible requirements for HDHP qualification.
+Their high-IUA plans ($2,500+ for individuals) meet the IRS minimum deductible requirements for HDHP qualification.
 Zion explicitly markets HSA compatibility and provides documentation for HSA account opening.
-Their individual plans start at $185/month with a $2,000 IUA, making the combined cost of health sharing plus HSA contributions manageable for most budgets.
+Their individual plans start at $161/month with a $2,500 IUA, making the combined cost of health sharing plus HSA contributions manageable for most budgets.

-Sedera also offers HSA-eligible arrangements, though their individual plans start higher at $199-$379/month.
-Presidio Healthcare, as actual regulated insurance, offers HSA-compatible high-deductible plans starting at $300/month.
+Sedera also offers HSA-eligible arrangements, with individual plans ranging from $153-$742/month (comparable to Zion on the lower end).
 The remaining plans — CHM, Medi-Share, Samaritan Ministries, and CrowdHealth — are not structured to meet HSA eligibility requirements.
 Members of these plans cannot contribute to an HSA while enrolled.

 What Is the Optimal HSA + Health Sharing Strategy?

-The most tax-efficient approach combines Zion HealthShare's highest IUA plan ($185/month with $2,000 IUA) with maximum HSA contributions ($4,300 individual or $8,550 family).
+The most tax-efficient approach combines Zion HealthShare's high-IUA plan ($161/month with a $2,500 IUA) with maximum HSA contributions ($4,300 individual or $8,550 family).
 Use HSA funds to pay for IUA costs, co-shares, prescriptions, dental, vision, and any other qualified medical expenses tax-free.
 Invest unused HSA funds in index funds for long-term growth — HSA investment gains are tax-free when used for medical expenses.
 After age 65, HSA funds can be withdrawn for any purpose (taxed as income, similar to a traditional IRA), making it a powerful retirement savings vehicle in addition to healthcare coverage.

 HSA Compatibility by Plan